UI Elements

 Long Press Button

-These buttongs usually perform an action when clicked normally but can open a popup with further options when you click for longer.
+These buttons usually perform an action when clicked normally but can open a popup with further options when you click for longer.

 Toggle Button